TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-install-cloud-provisioning-additional-troubleshooting.md

 By default, the agent emits minimal error messages and stack trace information.
 You can find these trace logs in the folder <i>C:\ProgramData\Microsoft\Azure AD Connect Provisioning Agent\Trace.</i>

-To gather additional details for troubleshooting agent-related problems, follow these steps.
+To gather additional details for troubleshooting agent-related problems, follow these steps:

-1. Stop the service Microsoft Azure AD Connect Provisioning Agent.
+1. Stop the service Microsoft Azure AD Connect Provisioning Agent

-2. Create a copy of the original config file: <i>C:\Program Files\Microsoft Azure AD Connect Provisioning Agent\AADConnectProvisioningAgent.exe.config.</i>
+2. Create a copy of the original config file: <i>C:\Program Files\Microsoft Azure AD Connect Provisioning Agent\AADConnectProvisioningAgent.exe.config</i>

-3. Replace the existing <system.diagnostics> section with the following, and all trace messages will go to the file ProvAgentTrace.log.
+3. Replace the existing <system.diagnostics> section with the following, and all trace messages will go to the file ProvAgentTrace.log:

  ```
  <system.diagnostics>